Boys' love: Other countries

 In South Korea, the web series Where Your Eyes Linger launched as the first domestically produced BL series in 2020.
 The BL genre didn't receive much traction in the country until 2022, when the series Semantic Error achieved a major domestic success and became a social phenomenon in South Korea.
 The unexpected success of the series introduced the BL genre to the mainstream South Korean audience, which subsequently resulted in a rising production of South Korean BL dramas and films.

 In Taiwan, the BL anthology series HIStory premiered in 2017.

 In the Philippines, BL television dramas gained popularity through the broadcast of foreign BL dramas such as 2gether and Where Your Eyes Linger.
 This spurred the creation of domestically produced BL dramas, such as Gameboys (2020), Hello Stranger (2020), and Oh, Mando!
 (2020); the 2020 film The Boy Foretold by the Stars billed itself as "the first Filipino BL movie".

+The Canadian sports romance series Heated Rivalry has been considered as a western adaptation of BL.